danybyte/Ultimate-Web-Developer-AI-Automation-Suite-2026/README.md

-# 🚀 Ultimate Web Developer & AI Automation Suite 2026
+# 🚀 Ultimate Extension source

 Master the web with this curated collection of Chrome extensions for technical analysis, pixel-perfect design, and seamless AI browser control.